exadel-inc/esl/src/modules/esl-event-listener/README.md

 ### The `host`

 Everything that happens with ESL event listeners should be associated with the `host` object.
-The `host` object is not necessarily related to EventTarget, it's the object "owner"(consumer) of the subscription,
+The `host` object is not necessarily related to EventTarget, it's the object "owner" (consumer) of the subscription.

 The `host` is an EventTarget to subscribe by default (access native DOM Event API using host).
 But API has at least two options to change the target.
 First of all you can define the target explicitly.